xshche05/IJA-2024-team-project/readme.txt

 The application provides functionalities to simulate robot movements, obstacle placements, and various robot interactions within a defined area.

-1. How to Build:

-mvn package

-2. How to create the documentation:

-mvn javadoc:javadoc

-3. How to Start the Application:
+How to run the project:

-java -jar ./target/robot-1.0.jar

-4. ALL-IN-ONE:
+1. Build program and documentation:

   mvn

-Program run:
+2. Program run:

   java -jar robot-1.0-jar-with-dependencies.jar

 Final JAR archive with dependencies is located in the base directory of the project and is named robot-1.0-jar-with-dependencies.jar.
 Automatically generated Javadoc documentation is located in the javadoc folder in the base directory of the project.

+Additional commands:

+ALL-IN-ONE command to build program, create documentation, and run the program:

+  mvn && java -jar robot-1.0-jar-with-dependencies.jar

+Only build program:

+  mvn package

+Only create the documentation:

+  mvn javadoc:javadoc